Set your service token (from dashboard)

 Contributing

-- Open an issue to discuss your SDK proposal
+- Open an issue to discuss your proposal

 - Follow the requirements checklist above